 © Nolte Kitchen

-As an effective platform for the next generation of the design industry, the imm cologne shows numerous newcomers like Rolf Benz, Vitra, Artek or Ferm Living alongside some of the industry’s big names.
+As an effective platform for the next generation of the design industry, the imm cologne shows numerous newcomers besides big names like Rolf Benz, Vitra, Artek or Ferm Living.
 In addition, the Pure Talents Contest is aimed at international designers who are still studying or have just graduated from university.
-In October 2018, the jury of the Pure Talents Contest 2019 came together in Cologne to see 926 product submissions from 69 nations.
+In October 2018, the jury of the Pure Talents Contest 2019 came together in Cologne to see the total of 926 product submissions from 69 nations.
 Only 26 made it to the competition exhibition, which was shown in the context of the imm cologne in hall 3.1.

 One more of our favorites was ‘Wire’ – a shelf for the creative storage of magazines, which the Swede Anna-Maria Nilsson developed as part of a study project.
 As the most important trend in 2019’s interior design, the young woman sees the focus on a deliberate interior design with minimalist forms, materials and colors.

 More about Design